- Home

 7. Gardening

-Gardening is a lovely way to spend your leisure time while getting some fresh air and sunshine.
+Gardening can be a lovely way to spend your leisure time while getting some fresh air and sunshine.
 And, because gardening exercises key functions like learning, problem-solving, strength, dexterity, and endurance, it can be a surprisingly rewarding activity for both the body and mind.

 Not only can half an hour of gardening burn a similar amount of calories as half an hour of badminton or Tai Chi, but it can also reduce stress, anxiety, and depression, and boost self-esteem.

 More good news is that gardening has big benefits for the brain too.
-According to a recent study, older adults who regularly did just 20 minutes of low to moderate-intensity gardening showed significantly increased levels of brain nerve growth.
+According to this study, older adults who regularly did just 20 minutes of low to moderate-intensity gardening showed significantly increased levels of brain nerve growth.

-If you already enjoy gardening, you’ll know that it requires a good amount of multitasking, from maintaining healthy growth cycles for each plant to planning ahead and mapping out your garden — so it’s a great overall workout for the brain.
-And, research suggests that it may play a role in decreasing the chances of developing dementia.
+If you enjoy gardening, you’ll know that it requires multitasking and foreplanning — so it’s a great overall workout for the brain.
+And, research suggests that it may play a role in decreasing the chance of developing dementia.

 For example, this long-term study followed 2,805 adults over 60 for 16 years and found that daily gardening reduced the risk of dementia by 36%.

-To get some ideas for things to do in the garden, you might want to check out the gardening section of our website.
+To get some ideas for things to do in the garden, check out the gardening section of our website.

 8. Writing

 Writing is another hobby that can do wonders when it comes to keeping your mind active.
-Writing is stimulating yet strenuous for the brain as it engages so many different brain areas.
-This means writing can return many benefits – from improving your reasoning and problem-solving skills to growing your vocabulary.
+Writing is stimulating yet strenuous for the brain as it engages so many different areas.
+This means writing can return many benefits – from improving reasoning and problem-solving skills to growing vocabulary.

 Plus, due to the brain’s plasticity, regular writing can also encourage your brain to grow.
-The more you write, the more neural connections form inside your brain.
+The more you write, the more neural connections form inside the brain.

 But, while all forms of writing are beneficial, there’s good news for those who prefer putting pen to paper rather than tapping out their words on a screen.

-Studies show that writing by hand creates more brain activity than typing.
-The specific sequential movements that are used when writing by hand activate parts of the brain responsible for thinking, language, and memory – and can therefore lead to improved memory and knowledge.
+Studies show that writing by hand causes more brain activity than typing.
+The specific movements used to write by hand activate parts of the brain responsible for thinking, language, and memory – and can lead to improved memory and knowledge.

 Other research has shown that the act of handwriting helps with creativity.
 Writing by hand forces you to slow down and be present, which means that it’s also a mindful activity.

-For more on writing, whether you fancy creating short stories, journaling, or taking a course, head over to the books, literature and writing section of our website.
+For more on writing, whether you fancy creating short stories or journaling, head over to the books, literature, and writing section of our website.
+Or why not join the writing group over on Rest Less Events?

-We’re also proud to have a hugely talented community on Rest Less and, if you’d like, you can also submit your creative writing pieces to us and we’ll publish them in the Writer’s Corner section of our website.
+We’re also proud to have a hugely talented community on Rest Less and, if you’d like, you can submit any of your creative writing pieces to us and we’ll publish them in the Writer’s Corner section of our website.

 9. Meditation and yoga

-This study found that after eight weeks of mindfulness meditation, participants showed an increased cortical thickness in the hippocampus, which is responsible for learning and memory.
-They also showed a decrease in cell volume in the amygdala, which is responsible for fear and stress.
+This study found that after eight weeks of mindfulness meditation participants showed an increased cortical thickness in the hippocampus, which is responsible for learning and memory.
+They also found a decrease in cell volume in the amygdala, which is responsible for fear and stress.

 Another study showed that just a couple of weeks of meditation improved people’s memory and focus.